alexyuly/chil/README.md

 ### Overview of traditional object-oriented systems

-The fundmental unit of traditional object-oriented systems is the *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) whose interface consists of a set of public functions called *methods*.
+The fundmental unit of traditional object-oriented systems is the *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) (or other similar implementation) whose interface consists of a set of public functions called *methods*.
 Methods form the bridge of communication between instances of classes, called *objects*.
 In terms of a directed object graph, classes result in a high degree of bidirectional data flow, since in order for interaction to occur, an instance of class A must delegate control to an instance of class B which returns to class A.

 Moreover, popular object-oriented languages like C++, Java, and JavaScript, support freely inheriting and overriding methods in order to define the particular control flow of a class.
 Method inheritance and overrides tightly couple children to their parents, since modifying an inherited parent method or removing a parent override may result in unclear consequences as to the behavior of child methods.
 This makes object-oriented code unmaintainable over time, because base classes to become the foundation of a house of cards which can't be adjusted without shifting the whole system.